SoCXin/doc/docs/ARM/ST/M4/cmd_agent.rst

     -s, --share

-Share your agent/devices with other PlatformIO developers who have :ref:`pioaccount`: friends, co-workers, team, etc.
+Share your agent/devices with other PlatformIO developers who have :ref:`stm32`: friends, co-workers, team, etc.

 The valid value for ``--share`` option is email address that was used for :ref:`cmd_account_register` command.